Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Medical treatment of obesity
+Drug treatment of obesity

-- acarbose (glucobay) inhibits the absorption of monosaccharides from the intestine;
+- acarbose (Glucobay) inhibits the absorption of monosaccharides from the intestine;

-- Preparations of peripheral and central action:
+- Drugs of peripheral and central action:

 - thermogenic sympathomimetics;

-- a growth hormone;
+- growth hormone;

 - androgens;